Artists' Views on Robotics Involvement in Painting Productions: Results

 Participants engaged both critically and imaginatively with the robotic painting system, acknowledging its \textbf{mechanical precision alongside artistic limitations}—often using this contrast as a starting point for envisioning more co-creative possibilities.
 The most frequently mentioned limitation was the robot's \textbf{restricted and repetitive movement}.
 Participants were generally expecting more from the robot's capacity and noted its gestures were often predictable and lacked organic variation.
 As A8 stated, \textit{``It was limited because it's just brush strokes. [...]
 It didn't do a continuous line or [...] organic shapes.''} Similarly, A3 remarked, \textit{``It moves along this certain track [...] the marks themselves are fairly predictable: curve, curve, curve, curve.''} Others, like A4, emphasized how little motion was involved: \textit{``The robot has this motion, very little motion.''} or also, \textit{''Then I realized, okay, the robot has a very limited motion.
 It goes six times into the canvas.
 It puts six brush strokes.
 They could be different brush strokes.
 And then the robot goes back, cleans up to use another color and does the same process again and again, but in a different part of the canvas.''} It is interesting to note how the artists carefully studied the robot's actions and dynamics of painting to be able to predict and collaborate with it.

 The robot's \textbf{limited expressive range} was a recurring critique.
 As A5 commented, it was: \textit{``very sophisticated in its mechanical movements, but really primitive in its mark-making,''}.
-Despite these constraints, many participants used the experience as an opportunity to imagine what a more advanced robot could do.
-A recurring idea was to \textbf{expand the robot's technical and material capabilities}.
-Artists envisioned a system that could handle not only brushes but also pencils, markers, palette knives, or airbrushes.
+Despite these constraints, participants took this opportunity to imagine what a more advanced robot could do.
+A recurring idea was to \textbf{expand the robot's technical and material capabilities}, envisioning a system that could handle not only brushes but also pencils, markers, palette knives, or airbrushes.
 As A8 put it, \textit{``I would like for it to be able to not only just handle a brush, but to use other instruments as well.''} A3 expressed interest in modular customization: \textit{``I would absolutely love for it to have 20 more attachments.''}

 Control over \textbf{mark-making parameters} such as pressure, direction, and speed was also seen as critical for enhancing creative expression.
 A1 emphasized, \textit{``Pressure is really important in a lot of ways.
 You can tell it, I want you to really be light with this area or I want you to really press into this.''} Others, like A2, desired a broader range of strokes, including circular, sweeping, or calligraphic gestures.
 Another frequent aspiration was for more \textbf{adaptive and responsive behavior}.
-A5 imagined the robot equipped with computer vision that could interpret the canvas and adjust accordingly, envisioning a system that could \textit{``help me achieve the optimum amount of contrast.''} Some imagined a more advanced robot as a smart studio assistant, able to work on backgrounds or repetitive tasks overnight (A4, A6), while others hoped it could emulate specific artistic styles or respond to reference materials, as A2 mentioned, perhaps the robot \textit{``Could you do the background like the artist Monet?''} While it's interesting to consider the robot as a historically and contextually aware agent, this also raises the question of copyrights.
-Would artists really want a robot that can copy another artist's style?
+A5 imagined the robot equipped with computer vision that could interpret the canvas and adjust accordingly, envisioning a system that could \textit{``help me achieve the optimum amount of contrast.''} Some imagined a more advanced robot as a smart studio assistant, able to work on backgrounds or repetitive tasks overnight (A4, A6), while others hoped it could emulate specific artistic styles or respond to reference materials, as A2 mentioned, perhaps the robot \textit{``Could you do the background like the artist Monet?''}

+While it's interesting to consider the robot as a historically and contextually aware agent, this also raises the question of copyrights.
+Would artists, and the society at large, really want a robot that can copy another artist's style?